logzio/logzio-aws-metrics/README.md

 # logzio-aws-metrics
 **IMPORTANT ⚠️ :** This project should be used by selected beta customers only

-We created this project to simplify shipping Prometheus format metrics from Cloudwatch.
+This project allows you to collect Prometheus format metrics from Cloudwatch with cloudwatch exporter, and ship them to logz.io using Opentelemtry collector.

 ### Schema
 ![image info](./util/architecture.jpg)